MicrosoftDocs/mooncaketest/articles/virtual-machines/virtual-machines-windows-quick-create-powershell.md

 ## Log in to Azure

-Log in to your Azure subscription with the `Login-AzureRmAccount -EnvironmentName AzureChinaCloud` command and follow the on-screen directions.
+Log in to your Azure subscription with the `Login-AzureRmAccount` command and follow the on-screen directions.

 ```powershell
 Login-AzureRmAccount -EnvironmentName AzureChinaCloud